improbable-eng/phtree-cpp/README.md

 The **PH-Tree MultiMap** has three predefined tree types:

 - `PhTreeMultiMapD` uses `PhPointD` keys, which are vectors/points of 64 bit `double`.
+- `PhTreeMultiMapF` uses `PhPointF` keys, which are vectors/points of 32 bit `float`.
 - `PhTreeMultiMapBoxD` uses `PhBoxD` keys, which consist of two `PhPointD` that define an axis-aligned rectangle/box.
+- `PhTreeMultiMapBoxF` uses `PhBoxF` keys, which consist of two `PhPointF` that define an axis-aligned rectangle/box.
 - `PhTreeMultiMap` uses `PhPoint` keys, which are vectors/points of `std::int64`

 Additional key types and tree types can be defined easily analogous to the types above, please refer to the declaration of the